Distracted, Drunk & Drugged Driving

 Know the Laws Concerning Cell Phones!

-Virginia law prohibits drivers restricts a driver under age 18 from using any cellular telephone or any other wireless telecommunications device, regardless of whether such device is or is not hand-held.
+It is illegal for all drivers in Virginia to hold a handheld personal communications device (e.g., a smart phone) while driving a moving motor vehicle.
+For drivers under age 18, Virginia law prohibits using any cellular telephone or any other wireless telecommunications device, regardless of whether such device is or is not hand-held.
 If you are under age 18, you can only use a cell phone or any other device:

 - for a driver emergency;